shigeosapsycho/shigeosapsycho/README.md

 I am currently pursuing my B.S. in Computer Science **and** Finance at the [university](https://www.csulb.edu/ "California State University of Long Beach") I attend.

-When I am not actively engaged in anything Computer or Computer science-related, I like to socialize and spend time with my girlfriend.
-I also enjoy listening to music, driving, and eating at new places while trying new things!
+When I am not actively engaged in computer-related activities, I enjoy socializing and spending time with friends.
+I also enjoy listening to music, driving, and trying new things while eating at different places.
+I also try to maintain a healthy lifestyle by going to the gym and eating a balanced diet.

 <sub>*Last updated: October, 8 2024*</sub>